Bridging AI and Science: Implications from a Large-Scale Literature Analysis of AI4Science: Experiment Details

 Table \ref{tab:train-test-data} lists the statistics of the training and test data splits.

 \paragraph{Models. }

 We examine two approaches to link prediction based on different data representations:

-\begin{itemize} \item \emph{Bipartite graph link prediction} (``$P_i\to M_i$'' or ``$M_i\to P_i$''): In this approach, scientific problems and AI methods are represented as high-level cluster labels, serving as nodes in a bipartite graph (as defined in Sec. \ref{}).
-This captures more generalized connections between similar scientific problems and AI methods. \item \emph{Generative link prediction} (``$p_i\to m_i,u_i$'' or ``$m_i\to p_i,u_i$''): Here, scientific problems and AI methods are expressed in detailed text descriptions rather than coarse cluster labels.
+\begin{itemize} \item \emph{Cluster-level link prediction} (``$P_i\to M_i$'' or ``$M_i\to P_i$''): In this approach, scientific problems and AI methods are represented as high-level cluster labels, serving as nodes in a bipartite graph.
+This captures more generalized connections between similar scientific problems and AI methods. \item \emph{Paper-level link prediction} (``$p_i\to m_i,u_i$'' or ``$m_i\to p_i,u_i$''): Here, scientific problems and AI methods are expressed in detailed text descriptions rather than coarse cluster labels.
 This approach leverages textual generative models, such as large language models (LLMs), to capture more fine-grained distinctions and predict links based on textual data. \end{itemize}

 Following \citet{ozer2024link}, we employ three categories of bipartite graph link prediction models: (1) link score-based predictions, where we utilize the Katz index calculated using common neighbors \cite{katz1953new}; and (2) embedding-based link predictions \cite{perozzi2014deepwalk,tang2015line}, in which we apply spectral embedding and node2vec embedding techniques \cite{grover2016node2vec}.